Using The Mega Menu

 To see how to build a simple Mega Menu in Avada, please see the ‘ How To Use Mega Menus In Avada’ video directly below, or to see how the Mega Menu was configured for the University demo, as shown above, see the video below that, ‘How To Configure Menus in Avada’.

 Step 1 – Navigate to the Appearance > Menus section on your WordPress sidebar and select the ‘Create A New Menu’ link to create a new menu, or edit an existing one.

-Step 6 - Second Level menu items will display as a title for columns.
-To add a Second Level item inside the Mega Menu, select a custom link on the left hand side and click the 'Add to Menu' button.
+Step 7 – Second Level menu items will display as a title for columns.
+To add a Second Level item inside the Mega Menu, select a link on the left hand side of your Menu page, and click the ‘Add to Menu’ button.
 To make it a Second Level menu item, drag the menu item below and to the right of the First Level menu item.

 Step 8 – The Third Level menu items will be the smaller menu items in each column.
 To add a Third Level menu item, repeat step 5 above and drag and drop the new menu item below and to the right of the Second Level menu item.

 Step 9 – Second & Third level menu items can have a widget area assigned.
 Note that assigning a widget to a menu item replaces the menu item link and only displays the assigned widgets.
 Learn how to create Widget Areas and how to add Widgets to it here.
 Once you’re done creating a new widget area, return to the WordPress menu editor page and select the name of the new widget area in the “Mega Menu Widget Area” dropdown field.
 This option is only available when the Fusion Mega Menu option is enabled for the Parent menu item.